yuno-payments/yuno-docs/docs/Payment Features/split-payments-marketplace.md

 ### Workflow

-The onboarding workflow is a structured process designed to ensure that submerchants are seamlessly integrated into the marketplace ecosystem.
-It involves several key steps that guide the marketplace owner from initial setup to successful payment processing and split execution.
+The onboarding workflow follows a structured process that ensures submerchants are properly integrated into the marketplace ecosystem.
+The diagram below illustrates the complete flow from initial setup to payment processing.

 <Image align="center" src="https://files.readme.io/2e4dec348bf565b0c39fe638b9867d6283f70e1bd66830ceda354f59f01e14d9-onboardings-workflow.png" />

-The onboarding workflow follows these key steps:
+**Workflow Steps:**

-1. **Marketplace Setup**: The marketplace owner creates an organization in Yuno and sets up accounts with connections to payment providers.
+1. **Organization & Account Setup**: The marketplace owner creates an organization in Yuno and configures accounts with payment provider connections.

-2. **Recipient Registration**: For each submerchant, the marketplace creates a recipient using the [Create Recipients API](ref:create-recipients) endpoint.
+2. **Recipient Creation**: For each submerchant, the marketplace creates a recipient using the [Create Recipients API](ref:create-recipients) endpoint, specifying either:
+   * `provider_recipient_id` for pre-onboarded submerchants
+   * Provider connection details for new onboarding

-3. **Onboarding Process**:
+3. **Onboarding Execution**:
-   * **Pre-onboarded**: If the submerchant already has provider credentials, the marketplace provides the `provider_recipient_id` and the status is immediately set to `SUCCEEDED`.
-   * **Dynamic Onboarding**: If no credentials exist, Yuno initiates the provider-specific onboarding flow, which may include form submissions, document uploads, or KYC/KYB validations.

-4. **Status Tracking**: The recipient goes through various statuses (`CREATED` → `PENDING` → `SUCCEEDED`) as the onboarding progresses.
+   * **Pre-onboarded**: Status immediately becomes `SUCCEEDED`
+   * **New onboarding**: Yuno initiates provider-specific flow with status progression from `CREATED` → `PENDING` → `SUCCEEDED`

-5. **Payment Processing**: Once recipients are successfully onboarded, the marketplace can create payments with the `split_marketplace` object to distribute funds among the recipients.
+4. **Payment Creation**: Once recipients are successfully onboarded (`SUCCEEDED` status), the marketplace can create payments with the `split_marketplace` object.

-6. **Split Execution**: The payment provider processes the split according to the defined distribution, with each recipient receiving their designated share of the transaction.
+5. **Split Processing**: The payment provider executes the split according to the defined distribution, transferring funds to each recipient's designated share.

 ***